ssokolow/gvrun/README.md

 If you still want to try it, it requires GTK+ 3.x (2.x may work if the Makefile is adjusted but is untested) and libgee.

+# Installation

 To build on Ubuntu (probably Debian too), it only takes two commands:

     sudo apt-get install libgtk-3-dev libgee-dev valac
     make

+# Usage

 The default hotkey it responds to is WinKey+Space ("`<Mod4>space`" in GTK+ accelerator parlance) and is easy to see and edit at the top of `gvrun.vala` until I can get around to implementing a config file.

+# License

+This program is licensed under the GNU GPL 2.0 or later with components of more general utility kept in their own source files and licensed under an MIT license to help enrich the Vala experience for potential future developers.